-- 6. The second aspect of Cross-Compliance is a requirement that all those in receipt of payments in respect of the schemes listed in paragraph 4 maintain all their land in Good Agricultural and Environmental Condition (GAEC).
-The Northern Ireland GAEC Measures have been developed to address the following issues: - Protection and management of water protect water against pollution and run-off and manage the use of water; - Protection of soil and carbon stock minimum soil cover, prevention of erosion and maintenance of soil organic matter levels; - Minimum level of maintenance retention of landscape features and avoiding the deterioration of habitats. - 7.
-This booklet sets out the requirements you must meet under each of the SMRs (Section 1) together with advice on how to meet them and information on what an inspector will check if you are chosen for inspection.
+The second aspect of Cross-Compliance is a requirement that all those in receipt of payments in respect of the schemes listed in paragraph 4 maintain all their land in Good Agricultural and Environmental Condition (GAEC).
+The Northern Ireland GAEC Measures have been developed to address the following issues:

+- Protection and management of water protect water against pollution and run-off and manage the use of water; - Protection of soil and carbon stock minimum soil cover, prevention of erosion and maintenance of soil organic matter levels; - Minimum level of maintenance retention of landscape features and avoiding the deterioration of habitats. - 7.
+This booklet sets out the requirements you must meet under each of the SMRs (Section 1) and the GAECs (Section 2) together with advice on how to meet them and information on what an inspector will check if you are chosen for inspection.
 Each requirement is already legally binding.
-The booklet also sets out the Northern Ireland GAEC requirements (Section 2) that you have to comply with together with advice on how to meet them and information on what an inspector will check if you are chosen for inspection.
 You must comply with the SMR and GAEC requirements as a condition of receipt of funding under the schemes listed in paragraph 4.
-A breach of these requirements may also lead to a partial or complete withholding of payments in respect of these schemes. - 8.
+A breach of these requirements may lead to a partial or complete withholding of payments in respect of these schemes. - 8.
 You should note that you are still bound by all other environmental and animal health and welfare laws.
-You may still be prosecuted in the criminal courts for breaching the Cross-Compliance standards, if the breach is a criminal offence.
+You may still be prosecuted in the criminal courts for breaching the Cross-Compliance standards if the breach is a criminal offence.